kubernetes/website/docs/admin/federation/index.md

 ## Updating KubeDNS

-Once the cluster is registered with the federation, we are all ready to use it.
+Once the cluster is registered with the federation, you are all set to use it.
-But for the cluster to be able to route federation service requests, we need to restart KubeDNS and pass it a `--federations` flag which tells it about valid federation DNS hostnames.
+But for the cluster to be able to route federation service requests, you need to restart KubeDNS and pass it a `--federations` flag which tells it about valid federation DNS hostnames.
 Format of the flag is like this: